Kelly Keen coyote attack: Accusations by animal rights activists

 In 2004, former child actress and animal rights activist Pamelyn Ferdin attended a Glendale City Council meeting to oppose a proposal to cull urban coyotes.
 Ferdin addressed the Council wearing a shirt covered in fake blood, urging the city not to kill coyotes.
 She mentioned the Kelly Keen attack, and argued that rather than having been killed by a coyote, Keen had been the victim of child abuse.
 She claimed that medical records indicated that the child died of a ruptured spleen, which could only have come from blunt trauma, not an animal bite.
 Fellow animal rights activist Michael Bell went further, claiming that, after digging around in hospital records, he discovered discrepancies and missing documents.
 He stated that the coyote story was a cover-up for how the child really died.
-Kelly's parents, Robert and Cathy Keen, watched the meeting live on cable and, upon hearing Bell's statement, raced to the Glendale City hall to respond to the allegations.
+Kelly's parents, Robert and Cathy Keen, watched the meeting live on cable and, upon hearing Bell's statement, raced to the Glendale City Hall to respond to the allegations.
 They recounted the event to the council, and showed the death certificate, which listed the cause of the child's injuries as "mauled by a coyote".

 Ferdin's stance remained unchanged; "I stand by my beliefs that a coyote did not kill [Kelly Keen]."
 Councilman Frank Quintero stated: "What the activists said at the dais was cruel and absolutely uninformed ...
 Knowing the mother, it broke my heart that they would do that to her.
 When they were making the accusations, I was considering stopping them."

 Similar attacks

-USDA and California State University researchers have confirmed at least thirty-five incidents in the state in which "the possibility of serious or fatal injury seems likely if the child had not been rescued" from coyotes, including the following sample of confirmed coyote attacks on children in California that were likely to have ended similarly if the child had not been saved in time:
+USDA and California State University researchers have confirmed at least thirty-five incidents in the state in which "the possibility of serious or fatal injury seems likely if the child had not been rescued" from coyotes.